 Ideal candidates will have earned a PhD in either a methods or applied discipline with demonstrated skills and experience in one of the other complementary areas (as examples: a PhD in statistics with applications to physics, or a PhD in biology with extensive use of machine learning).
 Successful candidates will bring a research agenda that can take advantage of the unique intellectual opportunities afforded by Stanford University, and will have experience in working with researchers across different fields.
 Their research results will be published in technical reports, open-source software, peer-reviewed journals as well as presented at scientific conferences.
 Ideal candidates will have experience and interests in building community, teaching and training, and leadership with strong communication skills.

 Applicants should expect traveling as a requirement to coordinate research with internal and external collaborators and sponsors.

-Appointments will be initially for one year, with an expectation of renewal for a second year on satisfactory performance.
+Appointments are initially for one year, with an expectation of renewal for a second year on satisfactory performance.
 Fellowships have a competitive salary and benefits, with funds to support research and travel.
-There is flexibility about the start date, September 1, 2022 is expected.
+There is flexibility about the start date, September 1st is expected.

-- Recent PhD (graduation between 2018 and September 2023) with experience in a complementary field(s).
+- Recent PhD (graduation within the last five years) with experience in a complementary field(s).

 - Excellent knowledge of advanced software engineering, computer science and/or statistics